These pillowy soft and juicy Italian meatballs without breadcrumbs are keto, low-carb and gluten-free!

 Italians generally serve their meatballs (called polpetta) in a keto friendlier way: sauce-less and on their own as a meal course or as a snack.
 Sure, they put bread in their meatballs mix, but at least no extra pasta carbs are served along.

 Perhaps then, instead of going through the trouble of getting keto spaghetti and meatballs, you can enjoy the meatballs just by themselves:

-To eat them as snacks or appetizers, you can plate the plain meatballs just garnished with chopped parsley or basil.
+You can plate the plain meatballs just garnished with chopped parsley or basil.
 You can add a marinara dipping sauce on the side.
 For your special guests that prefer clean fingers over fun, offer some toothpicks!

 You don’t need to fully cook them before adding to the sauce, but make sure to sear the outside in a hot pan with some oil until they are lightly browned first.
-Then, you can add the seared meatballs into your beautiful sauce and simmer all together until they finish cooking.
+Then, you can add the seared meatballs into your favorite sauce and simmer them all together until they finish cooking.

-To freeze the meatballs, line up a sheet pan with parchment paper and place the meatballs on it without let them touch one another.
+To freeze the meatballs, line up a sheet pan with parchment paper and place the meatballs on it without letting them touch one another.
 This way, you can freeze the meatballs without them getting stuck together.

 Take the meatballs to the freezer until fully frozen.
 Then, remove the meatballs from the sheet pan and put them inside a sealable plastic bag, or into any freezer friendly container with an airtight lid, and back into the freezer where they can stay for as long as you need!

 This method works for either cooked or uncooked meatballs.
 But if possible, I recommend freezing them uncooked as they won’t be as soft when cooked for the second time.

 You can easily cook the meatballs frozen, without thawing.
 Just add about 5 more minutes to the cooking time!